-When we talk about fast charging of a battery we obviously are interested to implement the same with lead acid batteries, since these are the ones which are used extensively for almost all general applications.
+When we talk about how to charge a battery quickly we obviously are interested to implement the same with lead acid batteries, since these are the ones which are used extensively for almost all general applications.

-The bottom line with lead acid batteries is that these cannot be charged quickly unless the charger design incorporates an "intelligent" automatic circuitry.
+The bottom line with lead acid batteries is that these cannot be forced to charge rapidly unless the charger design incorporates an "intelligent" automatic circuitry.

-A Li-ion battery can be charged quickly by applying the full dose of the specified high current to it and then cutting off as soon as it reaches the full charge level.
+With a Li-ion battery obviously this becomes quite easy by applying the full dose of the specified high current to it and then cutting off as soon as it reaches the full charge level.

-Therefore these batteries need to be charged at a stepped level, wherein the discharged battery is initially applied with a high C1 rate, gradually reduced to C/10 and finally a trickle charge level as the battery approaches a full charge across its terminals.
+Therefore in order to pressure current at a rapid pace these batteries need to be charged at a stepped level, wherein the discharged battery is initially applied with a high C1 rate, gradually reduced to C/10 and finally a trickle charge level as the battery approaches a full charge across its terminals.
 The course could include a minimum of 3 to 4 steps for ensuring maximum "comfort" and safety to battery life.

 For implementing a 4 step fast charger circuit, here we employ the versatile LM324 for sensing the different voltage levels.